Collective Radiative Interactions in the Discrete Truncated Wigner Approximation: Dynamics of Spatially Extended Systems

 \section{Dynamics of Spatially Extended Systems}

-Let us now turn to the more realistic spatially extended systems, where idealizations such as the Dicke model are no longer sufficient.
-We first consider a dense elongated cloud of trapped atoms with a size comparable or slightly larger than the transition wavelength, which corresponds to actual experimental realizations of Dicke superradiance \cite{gross1982, ferioli2022observation}.
-As a second example we consider the recently developed light-matter interfaces based on regular arrays of atoms \cite{blochMirror} with sub-wavelength lattice constants.
+Let us now turn to the more realistic spatially extended systems, where idealizations such as the Dicke decay are no longer sufficient.
+First, we consider the recently developed light-matter interfaces based on regular arrays of atoms \cite{blochMirror} with sub-wavelength lattice constants.
 In these arrays interference from the precisely positioned atomic emitters leads to pronounced collective responses despite a comparatively small number of atoms.
 Using atomic configurations inspired by these recent experimental advancements, we benchmark the performance of the TWA based on the truncated correspondence rules with numerically exact results.

 The atomic ensembles are treated according to their full master equation of \eq{eq:atomicArrayMasterEquation} including dissipation and the dipole-dipole interactions.
 The numerical predictions are obtained from solving the SDEs of \eqs{eq:CollectiveDecaySDE}.
 For all examples we choose a timestep $\Gamma_0 \Delta t = 10^{-3}$ and $N_{\text{Traj}} = 64 \cdot 10^3$ trajectories for the TWA simulations.
-We compare the semiclassical predictions to Monte Carlo wavefunction (MCWF) simulations of small systems obtained by using the \textit{QuantumOptics.jl} package \cite{kramer2018quantumoptics}.
+We compare the semiclassical predictions to Monte Carlo wavefunction (MCWF) simulations obtained by using the \emph{QuantumOptics.jl} package \cite{kramer2018quantumoptics}.
 These are, apart from stochastic fluctuations due to a finite number of trajectories, exact.
 All MCWF expectation values were calculated from $N_{\text{Traj}} = 10^3$ trajectories.